InvestorsFriend Shareholder Advocacy Activities

 I suggested that large established companies already trading on the stock exchange should be allowed to issue small amounts of shares at any time without the need of a prospectus.
 This would be the opposite of share buy backs, these would be share sales by the companies.
 Essentially a company could raise small amounts of new capital much more easily than at present.

-The Ontario Securities Commission acknowledged and understood the suggestion in its summary of comments but did not comment on its merits and the idea, to my knowledge, was never heard from again.
+The Ontario Securities Commission, in its summary of comments received, acknowledged and understood the suggestion but did not comment on its merits and the idea, to my knowledge, was never heard from again.

 Another idea in terms of Revolutionizing the Capital markets would be to get rid of the archaic distinction between registered shares and shares held in the name of your broker (street name).
 Almost all shares are registered electronically these days and there is no excuse to give privileges (like an easier ability to vote their shares) to those who “register” their shares.
 All shares should be instantly and electronically registered.
 Among other advantages this would allow companies to know who their share holders are and to communicate more easily with their owners.
 Possibly there would have to be an opt-out feature for those concerned with privacy.